Maximum Likelihood Estimation in Gaussian Process Regression is Ill-Posed: What Does Not Help

 \section{What Does Not Help}

-The Gaussian process regression model in \Cref{thm:main-theorem} is fairly simplistic, having a fixed prior mean function and a single estimated hyperparameter.
-One might hope that additional modelling choices---or the use of an altogether different parameter estimation method---would yield a well-posed Gaussian process regression model.
+The Gaussian process model in \Cref{thm:main-theorem} is fairly simple, having a fixed prior mean function and a single estimated hyperparameter.
+One might hope that additional modelling choices---or the use of an altogether different parameter estimation method---would yield a well-posed Gaussian process model.
 In this section we show that this is not to be for several common approaches.
-Each theorem in this section shows that an estimator of $\lambda$ is infinite if the data are $m$-constant, so that \Cref{thm:ill-posedness} consequently establishes that Gaussian process regression is ill-posed.
+Each theorem in this section shows that an estimator of $\lambda$ is infinite if the data are $m$-constant, so that \Cref{thm:ill-posedness} consequently establishes that Gaussian process interpolation is ill-posed.